 Did you know that 5 to 15 percent of Americans—14.5 to 43.5 million children and adults—have dyslexia?
 This condition falls under numerous classifications, including a reading disability, reading difference, or reading disorder.
-In addition, the World Wide Web Consortium categorizes dyslexia as a cognitive disability.
-Fortunately, the best fonts for dyslexia can simplify the web experience for people with this condition.
+Fortunately, using the best fonts for dyslexia on your website can simplify the user experience for people with this dyslexia.

 Accessibility experts have long touted the use of typefaces with specific characteristics, but there’s still work to do.
 And companies are devising new ways to differentiate letter shapes.
 For example, in certain typefaces, words like “urn” and “um” can appear almost identical.

 Likewise, letters like “p,” “q,” and “g” can be challenging to distinguish.
 And everyone has probably struggled to differentiate the capital letter “O” from zero (0) with certain typefaces.
 Ideally, an accessible font shapes letters with care, making them easy to distinguish.
 It should also form a visual baseline “anchor” to guide users’ eyes better.
 So what are the easiest fonts to read for dyslexia, and what benefits do they offer?